mattrglobal/docs-wallet-sdk/README.md

 # Getting started

 ## How to get access to MATTR Pi Wallet SDK
-To gain access to the MATTR Pi Wallet SDK, please follow these steps.
+To gain access to the MATTR Pi Wallet SDK, please follow these steps:

 1. Request or download the ["Terms of Agreement"](Licence.pdf).
 2. Read the "Terms of Agreement", sign it, and return it to us.